-Elements of compensation paid or granted for the fiscal year ended December 31, 2018 Amounts Presentation Fixed compensation €825,000 Mr. Patrick Koller's annual fixed compensation as Chief Executive Officer was set at €825,000 by the Board of Directors' decision of February 15, 2018.
+Elements of compensation paid or granted for the fiscal A Post and all and year ended December 31, 2018 Amounts Presentation Fixed compensation €825,000 Mr. Patrick Koller's annual fixed compensation as Chief Executive Officer was set at €825,000 by the Board of Directors' decision of February 15, 2018.
 The Boards of Directors set this compensation by assessing several factors: Mr. Patrick Koller's performance is assuming full responssability for Faurecia's Executive Management, demonstrated through results of operations, profitability and market capitalisation; before being appointed Chief Executive Officer in July 2016, Mr. Patrick Koller was Deputy Chief Executive Officer and Chief Operating Officer since February 2015, and before that, has been responsible for one of the Group BGS; the launch of the Group's transformation, which is based on new strategic priorities centered around clearly defined focuses with high technical value, substantial growth, change in the Group's business and significant international expansion benefiting from industrial geographic coverage.
 Annual variable compensation €1,210,300 At its meeting of February 15, 2018, the Board of Directors set the rules for determining Mr. Patrick Koller's variable compensation for 2018 as Chief Executive Officer.
-The Board decided that Mr. Patrick Koller's variable compensation may range from 0% to 180% of his fixed annual compensation depending on the achievement of quantitative and qualitative targets entitles him to a variable compensation ranging from 0% to 150% of his fixed annual compensation: ■ 40% of his variable compensation is based on operating income set by reference to the 2018 budget; ■ 60% is based on the free cash flow set by reference to the 2018 budget.
-On the recommendation of the Management Committee on February 15, 2019, the Board of Directors meeting of February 15, 2019, reviewed the extent to which these quantitative criteria had been met: ■ as regards the operating income, the Board of Directors formally noted that 110% of this initial quantitative target had been reached: ■ as regards free cash flow, the Board of Directors formally noted that 133% of this second quantitative target had been reached: As a result of these two achievements, 124% of targets according to the scale adopted by the Board of Directors were reached: this entitles to quantitative variable compensation of €1,021,350 before the achievement of qualitative targets is reviewed.
-On February 15, 2019, the Board of Directors also reviewed the achievement of the qualitative targets are met, are used to determine a multiplier of the quantitative targets set by the Board on February 15, 2018, which, if some or all of these targets are met, are used to determine a multiplier of the quantitative targets set by the Board on February 15, 2018, which, if some or all of these targets are met, are used to determine a multiplier of the quantitative targets of between 0.70 and 1.20.
-If the achievement of the achievem
+The Board decided that Mr. Patrick Koller's variable compensation may range from 0% to 180% of his fixed annual compensation depending on the achievement of quantitative and qualitative targets.
+The achievement of the following quantitative targets entitles him to a variable compensation ranging from 0% to 150% of his fixed annual compensation: ■ 40% of his variable compensation is based on operating income set by reference to the 2018 budget; ■ 60% is based on the free cash flow set by reference to the 2018 budget.
+On the recommendation of the Management Committee on February 15, 2019, the Board of Directors meeting of February 15, 2019, reviewed the extent to which these quantitative criteria had been met: ■ as regards the operating income, the Board of Directors formally noted that 110% of this initial quantitative target had been reached; ■ as regards free cash flow, the Board of Directors formally noted that 133% of this second quantitative target had been reached.
+As a result of these two achievements, 124% of targets according to the scale adopted by the Board of Directors were reached: this entitles to quantitative variable compensation of €1,021,350 before the achievement of qualitative targets is reviewed.
+On February 15, 2019, the Board of Directors also reviewed the achievement of the qualitative targets set by the Board on February 15, 2018, which, if some or all of these targets are met, are used to determine a multiplier of the quantitative targets is equal to 0, the multiplier effect of the qualitative targets will not be taken into account.
+Therefore: 1. as regards the execution of the strategy in terms of Sustainable Mobility and Smart Life on Board (40% weighting on this criterion) i.e.: ■ define and deploy a clear organization and related responsibilities; ■ be committed to growing the order book;